 In the late afternoon sun, the ranger from Clinton Hut turns up to welcome everyone.
 After one look I discretely nickname him the Big Friendly Giant.
-He towers over me and his open, friendly demeanor is so typical of Southern New Zealand I can't help but like him.
-He ducks his head under the doorway and invites everyone along for a tour of the wetlands.
-He strides along the boardwalk, lancewood walking stick in hand with our small group struggling to keep up without breaking into a trot.
-He points out various features of the wetland, while explaining the complexity and the simplicity of the ecosystems.
+He towers over me and his open, friendly demeanor is so typical of Southern New Zealand I can’t help but like him.
+Ducking his head under the doorway, he invites everyone along for a tour of the wetlands.
+Striding along the boardwalk, lancewood walking stick in hand our small group struggled to keep up without breaking into a trot.
+He points out various features of the wetland, while explaining the simple complexity of the ecosystem.
 We return once late afternoon darkens to twilight and people sit around chatting in the dining hall until it is time to sleep.

 As I tuck into breakfast, the B.F.G. ducks in through the door carrying a dead possum.
 He starts discussing the track and weather conditions while his deceased companion swings idly from one hand.
 People are mesmerised by the show, as if the swinging pest has hypnotised them.
 In all the business conferences I have been to where where I was forced to attend exceptionally boring marketing sessions as payment for the alcohol I would consume later in the evening, I have never seen anyone capture the attention of the audience like this man and this dead marsupial.